akshey-kumar/motif-learning/README.md

 	- Motif pruning

 ### Getting Started
-The package can be found on pypi hence you can install it using pip
+The package can (soon) be found on pypi hence you can install it using pip

 #### Installation
 ```bash